jessekelighine/vindent.vim/README.md

 # vindent.vim

-`vindent.vim` is a simple plugin that provides two functionalities that have to do with indentations:
+`vindent.vim` is a simple plugin for Vim and Neovim that provides two functionalities that have to do with indentations:

 1. Creates a *vindent motion* that moves cursor to the previous or next line